sds/haml-lint/README.md

 ### Vim 8 / Neovim

-If you use `vim` 8+ or `Neovim`, you can have `haml-lint` automatically run against your HAML files as you type by using the [Asynchronous Lint Engine (ALE)](https://github.com/dense-analysis/ale) plugin.
-ALE will automatically lint your HAML files if it detects `haml-lint` in your `PATH`.
+If you use `vim` 8+ or `Neovim`, you can have `haml-lint` automatically run against your Haml files as you type by using the [Asynchronous Lint Engine (ALE)](https://github.com/dense-analysis/ale) plugin.
+ALE will automatically lint your Haml files if it detects `haml-lint` in your `PATH`.

 ### Sublime Text 3